openwdl/wdl/SPEC.md

 ### Task Scope

 A task scope consists of all the declarations in the task `input` section and in the body of the task.
 The `input` section is used only to delineate which declarations are visible outside the task (i.e. are part of the task's namespace) and which are private to the task.
 Input declarations may reference private declarations, and vice-versa.
-Declarations in the task scope are reachable from all sections of the task (i.e. `command`, `runtime`, `output` - `meta` and `parameter_meta` are excluded because they cannot have expressions).
+Declarations in the task scope are reachable from all sections of the task (i.e., `command`, `requirements`, `output` - `meta` and `parameter_meta` are excluded because they cannot have expressions).

 The `output` section can be considered a nested scope within the task.
 Expressions in the output scope may reference declarations in the task scope, but the reverse is not true.
 This is because declarations in the task scope are evaluated when a task is invoked (i.e. before it's command is evaluated and executed), while declarations in the output scope are not evaluated until after execution of the command is completed.